Cloudchart/cloudchart_legacy/doc/API.md

 }
 ```

-### Persons
+### Identities

 #### Index

 **Description**

-Returns a list of stored persons for user.
+Returns a list of stored persons for organization.

 **Sample Queries**